joebunting/royalty-calculator/readme.md

 - Added link to "Book Sales Tactics" class in calculator results
 - Fixed a bug with the updater

+### 1.0.4
+- Added attribution link to the bottom of the calculator

 ## Support
 For support, email support@storycartel.com.